- Room 119, Reynolds, Drake Circus, Plymouth, PL4 8AA

 - +44 1752 586177

 Dr Christopher Stokes

-Kit recently completed a PhD investigating the effects of wave energy extraction on waves, beach morphology, and coastal water-users.
-He has a wide range of analytical and fieldwork experience, including completing over 50 topographic beach surveys, assisting in multiple storm response surveys, conducting social research, and statistical analysis and modelling.
+In 2015 Kit completed a PhD investigating the effects of wave energy extraction on waves, beach morphology, and coastal water-users.
+He has a wide range of analytical and fieldwork experience, including completing around 100 topographic beach surveys, assisting in multiple storm response surveys, conducting social research, and statistical analysis and modelling.
 He has authored 6 peer-reviewed journal articles, 2 conference papers, and has presented at 5 international conferences.
 Prior to his PhD, Kit worked as an assistant coastal modeller at a consultancy in New Zealand, focusing on beach response to submerged structures.
-He recently completed a consultancy project for the Royal National Lifeboat Institution where he developed a statistical model of life risk at beaches throughout the British Isles, which will inform the roll out of future lifeguard services.

 - Beach morphodynamics